-Pearly Lake is assigned a surface water classification of B by the State of New Hampshire.
-Surface water classifications establish designated uses for a waterbody.
-Designated uses are desirable uses that must be protected, but are not specifically associated with quantifiable water quality standards.
-According to RSA 485-A:8, Class B waters "...shall be of the second highest quality."
-These waters are considered acceptable for fishing, swimming and other recreational purposes and may be used as water supplies after adequate treatment.
+Designated uses are uses within a waterbody that must be protected.
+Surface water classifications establish general designated uses for a waterbody.
+In New Hampshire, there are two classifications, A and B. Captain Pond is assigned a surface water classification of B. According to RSA 485-A:8, Class B waters "...shall be of the second highest quality and are considered acceptable for fishing, swimming and other recreational purposes and may be used as water supplies after adequate treatment.
+New Hampshire's surface water quality standards (Env-Wq 1700, NHDES 2017) further define designated uses as shown in the table below.